-Kneller Hall was sold in 1757 to Sir Samuel Prime, a prominent London lawyer, who is reported to have extended the building.
-Sir Samuel commissioned Humphry Repton to design a new landscape setting for the Hall.
+Kneller Hall was sold in 1757 to Sir Samuel Prime, a prominent London lawyer, who is reported to have extended the building and its grounds.
 In 1813 Kneller Hall was bought by Charles Calvert (1768 - 1832), a wealthy brewer and Whig MP for Southwark, and the building was once again expanded.
 Calvert employed Philip Hardwick (1792 - 1870), architect of Euston Station, to build two new wings.
 In 1847, the building was acquired by the Council on Education for use as a training college for teachers of pauper children.
 The architect George Mair was employed to refurbish the building.
 Designs from 1847 suggest that Mair initially intended to vertically extend the existing building, which consisted of sections of Kneller's original 1711 house and the later additions carried out under Prime and Calvert's ownership.
 However, alternative plans from 1848 and 1849 were used instead and this is largely what survives today.
 Based on existing structural issues, it is likely that Mair revised his initial plan to extend the existing building.
 None of Kneller's original house is believed to have survived.